WINKgroup/winkit-ios/README.md

 ### Add project/file templates to Xcode (Optional but recommended)

 WinkKit has been designed to help creating app with MVP pattern (you'll understand better later); to follow this pattern, it's needed to create for each view several files.
-WinkKit contains a set of Xcode templates to make file creation faster; download [Template File](./Xcode%20Templates/Template%20Files) and copy "WinkKit" folder to
+WinkKit contains a set of Xcode templates to make file creation faster; download [Template File](./Xcode%20Templates/Template%20Files/Wink%20Kit.zip), extract and copy "Wink Kit" folder to

 	/Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/File Templates